Ideal for camping holidays

 What is the difference between butane and propane?

 A gas barbecue works on butane, propane or a mixture of these two types of gas.
 The difference is the boiling point; the temperature at which it changes from liquid to gas and vice versa.
 At a lower temperature, gas becomes liquid and therefore unusable for your barbecue.
-With butane this boiling point is around 0°C and with propane at about -42°C. Butane is therefore unusable for a winter barbecue or when used high in the mountains.
-Butane gas, on the other hand, is cheaper than propane and gives off more combustion heat.
+With butane this boiling point is around 0°C and with propane at about -42°C. This makes Butane unusable for a winter barbecue or for use at high altitudes however, it is more affordable and more efficient than Propane.

 The gas flow of my PowerPak has stopped.
 What can I do?